Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 Those commands will stay independent of whatever the application is using underneath.

 ## Small Nuxt overview

-{% caption Who does not like todo lists? %}
-{% asset_img routing.svg 700 285 "a Vue todo list longer than the Nuxt one 'a Vue todo list longer than the Nuxt one'" %}
-{% endcaption %}

 Nuxt relies in some part in _convention over configuration_.
 By creating files, Nuxt will take care of integrating them in your Vue application's.